nicqrocks/set_prompt/README.md

 #customizing the Prompts

-  To make the different prompts, and to make them easier to write there is a file in the ~/.stored_prompts folder called 'prompts'
+  To make the different prompts, and to make them easier to write there is a file in the ~/.stored_prompts folder called 'prompts'.
+This file holds the outline for each prompt that is written in a certain notation to be read by the script, take a look at the 'sample_prompts' file for an example.
+Each part of the 'prompts' file is separated by three semicolons ';;;'.
+This is the delimiter that tells the script where to separate the entries, so please try to avoid using that string of characters in the prompt.

+   There are several key words that can be used to make the prompts easily.
+More will be added depending on complexity and demand.

+The current key words are: